Juris-M/jurism-docs/introduction.rst

 Zotero" plugin for the Firefox browser (MLZ).
-When changes to Firefox announced in 2015 threatened to make plugin distribution more difficult, the project was rebranded as "Juris-M," and for a few months the client was distributed as a standalone program only.
+When changes to Firefox announced in 2015 threatened to make plugin distribution more difficult, the project was rebranded as "Juris-M," and is now distributed as a standalone program only.

 | Frank Bennett
 | Nagoya
-| 14 March 2019
+| 10 June 2019